Southern Oregon University: Athletics

 The Southern Oregon athletic teams are called the Raiders.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Cascade Collegiate Conference (CCC) for most of its sports since the 1993–94 academic year; while its football team competes in the Frontier Conference, and its wrestling team competes as an Independent.
+The school has the red-tailed hawk as their mascot.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Cascade Collegiate Conference (CCC) for most of its sports since the 1993–94 academic year, while its football team competes in the Frontier Conference.

 Southern Oregon competes in 20 intercollegiate varsity sports.
-Men's sports include basketball, cross country, cycling, football, golf, soccer, track & field and wrestling.
-Women's sports include basketball, beach volleyball, cheerleading, cross country, cycling, dance, golf, soccer, softball, track & field, volleyball and wrestling.
-Club sports include baseball, crew, judo, lacrosse, rugby, skiing, men's soccer, swimming, men's tennis and ultimate Frisbee.
+Men's sports include basketball, cross country, football, golf, soccer, track & field, and wrestling.
+Women's sports include basketball, beach volleyball, cheerleading, cross country, golf, soccer, softball, track & field, volleyball, and wrestling.
+Past club sports included baseball, crew, judo, lacrosse, rugby, skiing, and ultimate Frisbee.

-Mascot

-The school has the red-tailed hawk as their mascot.

-Accomplishments

 Southern Oregon's football team won the NAIA Football Championship in 2014, and its wrestling team won the National Wrestling Championship four times: in 1978, 1983, 1994, and 2001.
 The Raiders men's cross country team won the NAIA men's cross country championship in 2010 and 2016; the men's and women's teams won the NAIA Cross Country Championship Combined Title in 2018; and the women's softball team won the NAIA softball championship in 2019, 2021, 2023 and 2025.